 - All post-secondary education (university level) must be declared on your online application.
 This includes incomplete studies and transfer credit courses.

-- Transcripts for all post-secondary education institutions attended must be provided (including any incomplete studies/programs and transfer credit courses).
+- Transcripts for all post-secondary education institutions attended must be uploaded to WebAdvisor, including any incomplete studies/programs and transfer credit courses, even if they do not relate to your intended program.

 - Applicants from the University of Guelph may upload a copy of their WebAdvisor transcripts for admission purposes.
 You must declare your academic study at the University of Guelph on your application.